 Valvular heart disease occurs when one or more of the heart valves becomes damaged and/or works incorrectly.
 This includes a narrowing or stiffening of the valve (stenosis), improper closure of the valve (prolapse) or small amounts of blood flowing backwards or leaking (regurgitation).
 Our program offers surgery for:

-To repair the valve defect, surgery can be performed with an open approach or minimally-invasive techniques, including robotic surgery.
-At Georgia Heart Institute, we offer one of the programs in the region with expertise in robotic valve repair and replacement.
+To repair the valve defect, surgery can be performed with an open approach or minimally invasive techniques, including robotic surgery.
+Georgia Heart Institute offers one of the only programs in the region with expertise in robotic valve repair and replacement.
 Our surgeons are leaders in robotic approaches with significant experience providing excellent outcomes in valve replacement and repair.

 What is heart valve surgery?